Belalug05i/MidiTraC_win32/README.md

 			 | | | | | || |/ _` | | | | | | (_| | |_
 			 |_| |_| |_||_|\(_|_|_|__||_|  \__,_|\__| polyphonic

-MidiTraC, a polyphonic MultiTrack Step Sequencer like to the one used in the Roland JX-3P, or a Pattern Generator like the Roland MSQ-700.
+MidiTraC, a polyphonic MultiTrack Step Sequencer like the one used in the Roland JX-3P, or a Pattern Creator like the Roland MSQ-700.
 Input via midi keyboard can be monophonic as well as polyphonic.
 Sustain serves a switch for Tie & Rest.
 While sustaining a note, Sustain causes the note to extend, depending on the Clock Divider.
-In conjunction with e.g. Arturia keystep, the transport buttons can be used for START, STOP and RECORD.
-Another practical feature is the HOLD button, which can be set to Toggle via ControlCenter.
-(as shown in the video) MidiTraC controlled via LoopBack some VST's in Ableton, but it also works with hardware Synth's or multitimbral like G2 Nord Modular.
-The MIDI channel, activated via the keyboard controller is recorded and played back.
+Using a SustainPedal (or cc 0x40) for Tie & Rest Notes: while a Key is pressed, [Sustain] tie Notes, else it insert Rest.
+In conjunction with  a Midi-Keyboard Controller, the transport buttons can be used for: START, STOP & RECORD. (as shown in the video) MidiTraC controlled some VST Intruments in Ableton using LoopMIDI to route the MidiStream, but it also works well on hardware Synth's.

 using Transport Buttons from Hardware Midi Controller:
 [Start] stop Step recording (cc 0x33b)
 [Stop] stop playing, start StepRecord (cc 0x32b)
 [Rec] erase MidiBuffer, during StepRecord (cc 0x36b)

-using Sustain Pedal (cc 0x40) for Tie & Rest Notes while Key is hold [Sustain] tie Notes, else insert Rest...

 MidiTraC v0.3:
 + send MidiClock
 + adjust BPM during play
 + add Keyboard Controls:
 	+ adjust ClkDiv while recording = [LSHIFT]
-	+ stop Step recording / Play    = [SPACE]
+	+ stop Step recording / Play    = [LSTRG]
-	+ start Step Record / Stop      = [LSTRG]
+	+ start Step Record / Stop      = [ESCAPE]
 	+ erase Buffer while recording  = [BACK]
 	+ erase Tracks while playing    = [RSHIFT]
 	+ adjust Tempo while playing    = [LEFT<>Right]
+	+ liveRec.-Mode while playing	= [SPACE]
 + remove display Steps & Events while playing
 + add Colors

+MidiTraC v0.4:
++ add liveRecordings
+	press [SPACE] while playing to start liveRec.-Mode... recording is enaled till the end of the pattern, if Notes are recorded. after liveRec.-Mode ends itself, recorded Notes are quantize to 8n Notes
++ smaller UI and new MemoryManagement
++ add Stats while playing
++ add undo function...